yannis300307/NumworksAppsRust/README.md

 NumworksAppsRust is inspired from the original numworks-sample-app-rust so it aims to fit to the original template but no code has been reused, so that's why NumworksAppsRust is under the MIT License.

-We also used [storage.c by Yaya.cout](https://framagit.org/Yaya.Cout/numworks-extapp-storage) to access the storage of the calculator.
+I also used [storage.c by Yaya.cout](https://framagit.org/Yaya.Cout/numworks-extapp-storage) to access the storage of the calculator.

-We reused a lot of features and code from [Yannis's NumcraftRust project](https://github.com/yannis300307/NumcraftRust) such has the simulator support or the allocator.
+I reused a lot of features and code from [Yannis's NumcraftRust project](https://github.com/yannis300307/NumcraftRust) such has the simulator support or the allocator.

 ## Current state

-The icons are not supported on Upsilon but I will add that soon.

 NumworksAppsRust has been implemented in Numcraft and all the encountered bugs have been fixed.
 The template is not warranty to be 100 % bug free but is usable.
 If you encounter an issue, please open an issue on the Github repository.